yerinsmgmt/markdowns/send.md

 # 4. Administration / Reception / Office Operations

-> **In plain words.** The person who answers the phone and types the same email forty times a week.
-Huge repetitive workload, easy wins, and almost nobody thinks to train them.
+> **In plain words.** This is the person who answers the phone, books the meetings and types the same five emails over and over.
+In a small company they usually carry more repeated work than anybody else, and almost nobody thinks to train them.
+The easiest wins in this whole document are here.

 This should be a real training category.
 It is common in smaller companies and should not be hidden inside “custom”.